emaspero/GA-Project04-Frontend-Trips-Tips/README.md

 ## Front-end
 As a consequence of how we initially divided the workload, we each started working on the relatively front-end.
 - Alex started from creating the User profile page which displays all of the experiences created by that specific User, she then proceeded to work on the My Trips and Favs page.
 As part of the authorization field, she also worked on the log-in/out pages and functionality.
 Alex has also developed the vast majority of the CSS styling.
 Her help was crucial as her input played a huge part in solving the "like" functionality related issues.
-- Elisabetta first step was to display the created experiences on the Browse Trips page and to create the detail page for each Trip which allows the User to access a edit/delete button (only if the User is the same one who created that specific experience).
-Subsequently she worked on the "like" functionality which encourages the User to like specific experiences and stores them in the Favs page and as a last step she worked on the Top Ten page which displays only the 10 top liked experiences.
+- My first step was to display the created experiences on the Browse Trips page and to create the detail page for each Trip which allows the User to access a edit/delete button (only if the User is the same one who created that specific experience).
+In order to achieve so, I have created a constant called allTrips which maps every single trip and its index and displays each trip as a div element whose key is the above mentioned index.
+In this div, the TripSnippet element is called and it allows the page to display each trip’s individual details such as the title, the username of the User who created it, the rating, the city/country and a short summary.
+Subsequently I worked on the "like" functionality which encourages the User to like specific experiences and stores them in the Favs page.
+The like functionality takes into account the id of the currently logged in User, therefore when the like button is clicked, the User’s id is saved in a list.
+By using this method I was able to keep track of the number of likes received by a single experience and also to display on the Favs page all the experiences liked by the User by filtering the favs list by users’ ids.
+As a last step, I developed  the Top Ten page which displays only the 10 top liked experiences.
+I created a new constant called topTenTrips which splices the Trips list showing only ten elements on the page, subsequently I used “.sort” to display the experiences with the highest amount of likes first and, as a last step, I used “.map” to display each Trip element by calling TripSnipped again.
 - Marc first task was to create the Countries and Cities dataset in the database and to link that to the "add trip" functionality.
 When a User picks a specific Country from the dropdown menu, only the related cities show in the next menu.
 He also worked on the option that, in case a city is missing, enables the User to create a new one and adds it to the database.
 He later researched imaged-upload using Multer middleware and successfully implemented this feature both on the User's profile page and "add trip" form.The images were initially stored in the front-end local storage, but he worked on uploading them to Cloudinary via API.

 The below snippet displays how, within the Trip Create Form, the data in the dropdowns is correctly displayed: